aidenkrew/LAB-1-CSE110/index.md

 - [ ]  Finish this quarter

-Heres a link to check out what I like again: [Link Text] (#here-are-some-things-i-like).
+Heres a link to check out what I like again: [Link Text](#here-are-some-things-i-like).